Silarn/EDMC-BioScan/README.md

 The waypoint indicator will display the distance to the waypoint, the compass heading toward that waypoint, and an indicator for the direction and degrees to turn to face that heading.
 Note that waypoints will log your current location, so for best results make the scan as close to the target species as possible.

+#### Radar

+When using the [overlay](#overlay-version-27), you can use an optional radar display.
+This shows markers for any scanned bios relative to your facing direction.
+North is indicated on the border.
+The radar distance is configurable with both linear and logarithmic scaling modes.
+It will also track your ship location.

 ### Persistent Data